object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 Often if one test fails then the same problem in your code will cause a whole series of tests to fail, resulting in a very long list of error messages which is hard to read.
-A useful tool in this circumstance is the `-x` option, which tells pytest to stop after the first test fail.
+A useful tool in this circumstance is the `-x` option, which tells Pytest to stop after the first test fail.
 For example:

 .. code-block:: console